 The Allegany Medical Marijuana Dispensary does not support the existing law by the U.S. government that lists marijuana as a Schedule 1 drug.
 Medical marijuana has been proven to help individuals who have an approved medical condition, and have been certified to obtain medical marijuana by a licensed certifier, through a highly selective process of strains and products.

-As of June 2017, 29 states and DC have legalized medical marijuana, and hundreds of individuals and organizations are working to provide educational support on the value of medical marijuana use.
+Hundreds of individuals and organizations are working to provide educational support on the value of medical marijuana use.
 Some organizations include: NORML, Marijuana Policy Project, LEAP, Drug Policy Alliance, Students for Sensible Drug Policy, and more.

 What does The Maryland Medical Cannabis Commission (MMCC) do?